LoonyPandora/Digest-Bcrypt/README.markdown

 # NAME

-Digest::Bcrypt - Perl interface to the bcrypt algorithm
+Digest::Bcrypt - Perl interface to the bcrypt digest algorithm

 # SYNOPSIS

-Provides an interface to the bcrypt hash algorithm.
+Provides an interface to the bcrypt digest algorithm.

 This module subclasses [Digest::base](https://metacpan.org/module/Digest::base) and can be used either directly or through the Digest meta-module.
 Using the latter is recommended.